-REITs a.k.a.
-Real Estate Investment Trusts are the most coveted assets Singapore investors have been attracted to owing to their high yields (as much as 6.5% per annum) outsmarting and outperforming their other cousins viz FD’s, shares and bonds.
+REITs are the most coveted assets Singapore investors have been attracted to owing to their high yields (as much as 6.5% per annum) outsmarting and outperforming their other cousins viz FD’s, shares and bonds.

-Now, let us take a look at current S REIT report card, first.
+Now, let us take a look at the current S-REIT report card:

 In the year-to-date, the SGX S-REIT Index, comprising all REITs listed in Singapore, has declined close to 6.3% on average.
 This is offset by its 6.5% per annum yield that the REITs pay out on average.